scc-digitalhub/digitalhub/docs/protecting_components_with_AAC.md

 - Dagster
 - Hasura

-With the provided setup, the MinIO UI, NiFi, Dremio, SQLPad, Dagit and the Hasura UI will have Single Sign-On via OAuth2/OIDC protocols, while PostgREST, Hasura and Dagster APIs will require a JSON Web Token.
+With the provided setup, the MinIO UI, NiFi, Dremio, SQLPad and Dagit will have Single Sign-On via OAuth2/OIDC protocols, while PostgREST, Dagster and Hasura-served GraphQL APIs will require a JSON Web Token.

 ## Configuration